vitpia/markdown-cv/index.md

 ## Symposium Talks
+`2024`
+__Language and/or memory: How to slice the domain-cake?__ Symposium organisation and talk.
+42nd European Workshop on Cognitive Neuropsychology, Italy.
+January, 2024.

 `2023`
+__What has 150+ years of language mapping given us?__ Talk at symposium _Explaining the brain: From neural mechanisms to computational models_, Dutch Society for Psychonomics, the Netherlands.
+December, 2023.
 __Memory retrieval for spoken word production and its lateralisation__.
 Talk at symposium _New insights in the neurophysiology of language_, 18th European Congress of Clinical Neurophysiology, Marseille, France.
 May, 2023.

-__What has 150+ years of language mapping given us?__ Talk at symposium _Explaining the brain: From neural mechanisms to computational models_, Dutch Society for Psychonomics, the Netherlands.
-December, 2023.

 `2019`
 __Reconfiguration of the language network.__ Talk at symposium _Cognitive Networks: Trends in Multimodal Approaches and Connectomics_, 26th Cognitive Neuroscience Society annual meeting, San Francisco, USA.
 March, 2019.

 ## Invited Talks
+`2024`
+__What in the brain does the speaking?__.
+C-STAR lecture series.
+March, 2024.
+__The part of language that is memory__.
+Colloquium UC Irvine Language Science.
+January, 2024.

 `2023`
 __The neural basis of language production as we speak__.
 City University of Hong Kong.
 June, 2023.